man doing survey

 What do I do once I have my report?

-It is very rare for an RICS Level 2 Home Survey report to come back with no R or Amber ratings so the first thing to say is don’t panic!
+It is very rare for an RICS Level 2 Home Survey report to come back with no Red or Amber ratings so the first thing to say is don’t panic!
 Seeing a dozen items that need attention can be daunting, but the key is to evaluate and attend to them one by one, and if you are in doubt, speak to your surveyor.

 The most commonly reported RED items are: